-<distributed-scheme> are shared by all caches of the same service. it is recommended that a single service be defined and inherited by the various cache-schemes.
+<distributed-scheme> are shared by all caches of the same service.
+It is recommended that a single service be defined and inherited by the various cache-schemes.
 If you want different values for these items on a cache by cache basis then multiple services may be configured.

-For partitioned caches Coherence evenly distributes the storage responsibilities to all cache servers, regardless of their cache configuration or heap size.
-For this reason it is recommended that all cache server processes be configured with the same heap size.
+For partitioned caches, Coherence evenly distributes the storage responsibilities to all cache servers, regardless of their cache configuration or heap size.
+For this reason, it is recommended that all cache server processes be configured with the same heap size.
 For computers with additional resources multiple cache servers may be used to effectively make use of the computer's resources.

 To ensure even storage responsibility across a partitioned cache the

-<partition-count> subelement of
+<partition-count> subelement of the

-<distributed-scheme>, should be set to a prime number which is at least the square of the number of expected cache servers.
+<distributed-scheme> element, should be set to a prime number which is at least the square of the number of expected cache servers.